Shading the eternal flow

 A burst of light and energy tears apart reality around them.
 The cosmic flux, once blocked, was suddenly released, and the Shadow of the Eternal Flux was caught in the unstoppable flow of rebirth and dissolution.
 The Song of the Singularities returned, stronger than before, once again flowing through the Multiverse.

 MaRa and CosTelor remained in the cosmic silence, aware that the war was not over.
 But for the moment, the flow was free again.
-The balance of Dynamic Creation was being saved, but they knew that the Shadow would return, for it was an inevitable part of the cycle—a reminder that every collapse brought with it not just rebirth, but the threat of stagnation.
+The balance of Dynamic Creation was being saved, but they knew that the Shadow would return, for it was an inevitable part of the cycle—a reminder that each collapse brought with it not just rebirth, but the threat of stagnation.

 "We must be ready," MaRa said with a determined look.
 "Next time he comes back, we'll be ready."

-And so they resume their roles as Guardians, watching over the Multiverse with even greater vigilance, aware that their fragile balance could be disrupted at any time by the hidden forces in the shadows of existence.
+And so they resume their roles as Guardians, watching over the Multiverse with even greater vigilance, aware that their fragile balance could be disrupted at any time by the forces hidden in the shadows of existence.

 Author

 • Born on January 31, 1978, in Bucharest.
-Diplomate engineer of the "Politehnica" University of Bucharest, Department of Engineering Sciences, Francophone Branch, Electrical Division, specialization "Electrical and computer engineering" (courses in French), in-depth studies in the field of electrical engineering at the École Polytechnique Fédérale de Lausanne in Switzerland ( courses in French and English), postgraduate specialization in pedagogy at the Department for the Training of Teaching Staff of the "Politehnica" University in Bucharest.
-Doctor of engineering with the qualification "very good" (magna cum laude) in the field of electrical engineering of the "Politehnica" University of Bucharest, Faculty of Electrical Engineering.
-University teaching staff (preparator, assistant, head of works) for 21 years at the Faculty of Energy, "Politehnica" University of Bucharest and member of the Commission for the Development of Creativity within the Romanian Academy of Scientists (AOSR).
-Advisor to the Ministry of Education, the National Center for the Recognition and Equivalence of Diplomas since 2007.
-Member of the General Association of Romanian Engineers (AGIR), of the Association "Scientific Society ICPE" (SS ICPE), of the Center for Sciences, Prospective, Creativity and Fiction (StrING Center) and volunteer within the TROM project.
+Diplomat engineer of the "Politehnica" University of Bucharest, Department of Engineering Sciences, Francophone chain, Electrical Division, "Electrical Engineering and Computers" (French courses), in -depth studies in the field of electrical engineering at école Polytechnique Fédéral in Lausană (Lausan) Postgraduate specialization in pedagogy at the Department for the Training of Teaching Staff at the "Polytechnic" University of Bucharest.
+Doctor engineer with "very good" qualifier (Magna Cum Laude) in the field of electrical engineering of the "Polytechnic" University of Bucharest, the Faculty of Electrical Engineering.
+University teacher (preparatory, assistant, head of works) for 21 years at the Faculty of Energy, "Polytechnic" University in Bucharest and member of the Committee for creativity from the Romanian Academy (AOSR).
+Counselor at the Ministry of Education, the National Center for the Recognition and Equivalence of Diplomas starting with 2007.
+Member of the General Association of Engineers (AGIR), of the Association "The ICPE scientific society" (SS ICPE), of the Center for Sciences, Prospectivity, Creativity and Fiction (String) and volunteer.

 View all posts